 Severe T-Storms possible on Tuesday

 The WBRZ viewing area is under a LEVEL 4/5 MODERATE RISK for severe weather on Tuesday.
-It would be a good idea to stay weather aware through the day.
+Please stay weather aware as you go about your daily routine.
 Charge up devices so that you have a way to receive alerts.
 Be sure that you have access to a low-level interior room of a sturdy structure if any warnings are issued.

 BOTTOM LINES: